When you’re planning a road trip, make sure you account for these road trips tips so you can get to your destination safely and comfortably.

 The repetitive process increases circulation and alertness.
 “You don’t need the sugary kind to get the desired effect,” says Breus, who is a fellow of The American Academy of Sleep Medicine and author of Good Night: The Sleep Doctor’s 4-Week Program to Better Sleep and Better Health.

-6. Use good scents
+6. Use energizing scents

 During long distance driving, Breus also recommends keeping a source of peppermint scent nearby.
 When you feel you need a boost, take a sniff.
 “It’s a pleasant, all-natural pick-me-up that has been shown to reduce fatigue and increase alertness,” he says.